elasticpath/elasticpath-dev/docs/commerce-manager/subscriptions/billings-payments/overview.md

 ## Billing & Payment

-Billing, tax and payment runs function as jobs.
-There are three types of job:
+Billing and payment runs function as jobs.
+There are two types of job:

 - a billing run.
 Subscriptions generates an invoice when a billing run occurs.
 Billing runs generate invoices for the remaining billing cycles for each subscription.
 The invoice dates come from your plans.
 Billing runs are independent of payment runs.
-- a tax run.
-Invoices where `tax_required` is `true` will not have payment taken until a tax run has added the required tax to the invoice.
 - a payment run.
 The payment run identifies invoices that are `outstanding` and attempts to take payment for them.
 If the payment succeeds then the invoice is no longer `outstanding`.
 If the payment fails for any reason, then the invoice remains `outstanding` and is picked up by the next payment run to retry the payment.

-Jobs can be triggered manually or scheduled.
+Jobs can be scheduled.
 By scheduling billing and payment runs, you automate the process, reducing manual intervention and ensuring the jobs are run in a timely manner.
 See [Manage Schedules](/docs/subscriptions/billing-payments/manage-schedules).

 ### Characteristics of Billing & Payments Jobs